 Our trip to the UK this year, was a mix of a walk down memory lane, time spent in nature & in cities & meeting up with people whom I consider part of my own little communities around the world.

-A long long time ago moving to Newcastle was my first move overseas as an adult.
+Many, many, many years ago, the move to Newcastle was my first move overseas as an adult.
 I had enrolled in Biogeochemistry.
 Being a CCK -always in search of new colours, meeting new people & discovering new places- I was excited.
 After arriving in Newcastle I became a member of different societies, including the Fellwalkers & the International students society.
 This was my first introduction to international life abroad.
-People from all across the globe coming together…. and I was one of them.
+People from all across the globe coming together…. and I was one of them!
 Ten years later when I moved to Boston to live for a while, I experienced this same sense of excitement.
 The feeling of fitting in and being part of a community was way stronger in Boston compared to Newcastle.
 In Newcastle I was much younger, most international students were European (as I remember) and I wanted to fit in.
 It was a wonderful year though with many new experiences.

 So a few months ago -when we decided to take our campervan across the channel this summer- I got excited.
 After almost two decades I was going to revisit my alma mater!